nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 Now that we are all picturing modularity in some form, we can move on to discuss what John Hughes meant by "gluing programs together."
 In the memo, Hughes brings this up when defending the unique value of programming in a functional way.
 He points out that everyone in the computer science community at some point agreed that modular programming efforts tended to be more likely to succeed than their single purpose counterparts, and so new languages of the time such as Ada and Modula-II "included features specifically designed to help improve modularity."

 The next thing he says is really important to his point.
-He explains that other language paradigms are chasing modularity by allowing organized subdivision of their programs, but that allowing for subdivision alone does not suffice because as he points out for true modularity _when we break things apart we must already be thinking about how we are going to glue them back together._
+He explains that these other languages and the paradigms they rely on are chasing modularity by allowing organized subdivision of their programs, but that allowing for subdivision alone does not suffice because as he points out, for true modularity _when we break things apart we must already be thinking about how we are going to glue them back together._

 Our little trip outside of the programming domain at the beginning of this read helps us take in the weight of Hughes's statement here.
 Take the non-modular precursor to whichever device above resonated with you (or another one that you brought with you from your imagination, I'm using a stand mixer that only supports two egg beater attachments) and now imagine you try to 'modularize' it by just sawing it in half.
 Now you have the tough task of getting it to work for its original purpose, and also mostly likely your two halves cannot be recombined into any new useful thing either!

 This focus on putting things back together with 'glue' is the benefit Hughes claims for the functional paradigm.
-Sure functional programming comes with more constraints like not allowing values to be modified in place, but it is all in service of breaking things down into general purpose pieces that can be safely recombined in different ways.[^1]
+Sure, functional programming comes with more constraints like not allowing values to be modified in place, but it is all in service of breaking things down into general purpose pieces that can be safely recombined in different ways.[^1]

 The two types of glue Hughes focuses on are higher-order functions and lazy evaluation.
 This post will introduce higher-order functions, which I plan to follow up with some more examples in a future post or two, and then we'll cover lazy evaluation.